 “I was buzzing, and my dad was in the car with me at the time and he was stunned.
 He was really happy for me.

 “And it was a great experience.
-When I was in Beijing I only saw the village really, but you saw all the top athletes, top tennis players, basketball players, from every sport, it was quite stunning and surreal.
+When I was in Beijing I only saw the village really, but you saw all the top athletes, top tennis players, basketball players, from every sport, it was quite

 “I saw Usain Bolt, Kobe Bryant, Rafael Nadal, Ronaldinho there for Brazil for the football, the biggest names in sport.